-When selecting the best alcoholism treatment option for you, it is advisable for you to take a number of steps so that you can make the most informed decision.
+When selecting the best alcoholism treatment option for you, it is advisable to take a number of steps so that you can make the most informed decision.

 Become Knowledgeable of Available Treatment Choices

 There are thousands of drug and alcohol treatment centers across the country.
 They vary tremendously in terms of specialties, amenities, therapies offered, cost, location, success rate, and overall quality.
 The right rehab for you will be determined by factors such as what your addiction is, how severe your addiction is, other life commitments you may have, any co-occurring mental disorders that may be present, what therapy methods work best for you, and many more.
-The best way to decide which facility is the right choice for you is to talk with a treatment professional about what options are available.
-Contact a treatment expert now.
+The best way to decide which facility is helpful is to talk with a treatment provider about what options are available.
+Contact a treatment provider now.

 Determine How Treatment Success Is Measured

 There are many different ways of determining treatment success.
 One of the most common is relapse rates, or the percentage of patients that experience a relapse within a certain time period.
 Often relapse rates are measured at regular intervals, most commonly three months, six months, one year, and two years.
 It is important to note that a relapse rate without a broader picture can be highly misleading.
 For example, an excellent facility that specializes in treating opioid addiction for patients with co-occurring disorders is likely to have a higher relapse rate than a comparable facility that specializes in treating hallucinogen addiction.
 Some facilities also measure success in other ways, such as how many patients achieve certain personal goals, such as maintaining a job or continuing to participate in 12-step programs.